Reality2byte/dual-governance/README.md

     >npm run test:regressions -- --load-accounts
     >```

-- **Run integration and regression tests on a newly deployed setup of the Dual Governance**
+- **Run scenario and regression tests on a newly deployed setup of the Dual Governance**
     ```sh
     npm run test:integration
     ```